 But what will I use to freshen my breath on that important first date, job interview, etc?
 How can I possibly give up my gum!?

 Don’t fear, in the a few days I will give you some natural ways to freshen your breath, improve your dental health, and feel okay about saying goodbye to gum for good.
-Stay tunes.
+Stay tuned.